SPDR Solactive Canada ETF (NYSEARCA:ZCAN) Stock Price Up 1.6%

-SPDR Solactive Canada ETF (NYSEARCA:ZCAN) rose 1.6% during mid-day trading on Thursday .
+Shares of SPDR Solactive Canada ETF (NYSEARCA:ZCAN) rose 1.6% during mid-day trading on Thursday .
 The stock traded as high as $64.18 and last traded at $64.10.
-Approximately 564 shares traded hands during trading, an increase of 24% from the average daily volume of 454 shares.
+Approximately 564 shares changed hands during mid-day trading, an increase of 24% from the average daily volume of 454 shares.
 The stock had previously closed at $63.07.

 An institutional investor recently raised its position in SPDR Solactive Canada ETF stock.
-Jane Street Group LLC increased its holdings in shares of SPDR Solactive Canada ETF (NYSEARCA:ZCAN) by 60.4% during the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 55,990 shares of the company’s stock after buying an additional 21,083 shares during the quarter.
-Jane Street Group LLC owned 7.22% of SPDR Solactive Canada ETF worth $3,194,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Jane Street Group LLC grew its stake in SPDR Solactive Canada ETF (NYSEARCA:ZCAN) by 60.4% in the third quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor owned 55,990 shares of the company’s stock after purchasing an additional 21,083 shares during the period.
+Jane Street Group LLC owned approximately 7.22% of SPDR Solactive Canada ETF worth $3,194,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

 Receive News & Ratings for SPDR Solactive Canada ETF Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for SPDR Solactive Canada ETF and related companies with MarketBeat.com's FREE daily email newsletter.